stealth-media/sage/README.md

 </p>

 ## Stealth Boilerplate Notes
-- Choose which css pre-processor you would like to use in `webpack.mix.js`
+- Choose which css pre-processor you would like to use in `webpack.mix.js`.
+Both SASS (default) and LESS available.
-- Find/Add JavaScript snippet @ `resources/scripts/snippets.js`
+- If using less, start with editing the `variables.less` file.
+The bootstrap grid is applied and can be found at `resources/less/bootstrap/grid.less`.
+To enable bootstrap css, uncomment "bootstrap.less" from `app.less`
 - This Boilerplate has removed the original Sage code from `index.php` and has placed the `<head>` in `resources/views/layouts/header.blade.php` and closing `</body>` in `resources/views/layouts/footer.blade.php`
+- Find JavaScript snippet @ `resources/scripts/snippets.js` (use `app.js` for main js scripts)
 - This Boilerplate has been set up with a working mobile nav.
 Slideout js has been included for use in mobile nav.
-Find HTML @ `resources/views/partials/mobile-menu.blade.php` which has been included in `resources/views/layouts/header.blade.php`, CSS @ `resources/less/components/mobile-menu.less` and JS to handle slide out and nav buttons @ `resources/scripts/app.js` `mobileMenu()`
+    - Find HTML @ `resources/views/partials/mobile-menu.blade.php` which has been included in `resources/views/layouts/header.blade.php`,
+    - CSS @ `resources/less/components/mobile-menu.less`
+    - JS to handle slide out and nav buttons @ `resources/scripts/app.js` `mobileMenu()`
-- If using less, start with editing the `variables.less` file.
-The bootstrap grid is applied and can be found at `resources/less/bootstrap/grid.less`.
-To enable bootstrap css, uncomment "bootstrap.less" from `app.less`

 ## About Sage